 Leading Principal Investigator at the Safety and Tritium Applied Research (STAR) facility at INL in support of the DOE Fusion Energy Science tritium and safety research.
 Principal Investigator of the Tritium Plasma Experiment (TPE), Tritium Lead Lithium Eutectic (TLLE) experiment, and the Tritium

 Heat eXchanger experiment (THX).
 Conducts experiments and numerical modeling of hydrogen isotope permeation, especially tritium, and transport in materials for fusion applications as well as for the DOE Nuclear Energy (NE) Very High Temperature Reactor (VHTR) fission plant design.
 Serves as the Task 1 (In-Vessel Tritium Source Term) coordinator for the International Energy Agency (IEA) Implementing Agreement on the Environmental, Safety and Economic Aspects of Fusion Power (ESE-FP).
 PhD in Engineering Physics from the University of California-San Diego.
-Over seven years of experience at INL.
+Joined INL in 2007.

 Scientist in the Fusion Safety Program.
 Investigates tritium permeation in high temperature alloys.
 Responsible for tritium accountability measurements and documentation and assists in general laboratory activities at the STAR lab.
 Knowledgeable in tritium accountancy and tritium measurement systems, quadrupole mass spectrometry, BET surface area measurements, elemental assay by prompt gamma neutron activation analysis, and radiation measurements and spectrometry.
 Supports tasks in hydrogen isotope transport in fusion relevant material studies, beryllium dust explosion studies, beryllium-steam reactivity studies, tritium recovery from irradiated beryllium research, waste characterization, getter applications, and radiation monitoring systems.
 B.S. in physics from Northeastern Illinois University.
-Over 24 years of experience at INL.
+Worked at INL since 1989.

 Experimental researcher with expertise in hydrogen retention, plasma material interactions, fusion technology, surface chemistry analysis techniques, vacuum systems.
 Research interests include tritium retention in neutron damaged refractory materials, techniques for measuring defect concentration, and tritium permeation.
 Principal researcher for STAR surface characterization equipment, including glow discharge optical emission spectroscopy (GD-OES), X-ray photoelectron spectroscopy (XPS), scanning Auger microprobe (SAM), positron annihilation spectroscopy (PAS), and thermal desorption spectroscopy (TDS).
 Operates the neutron irradiated material ion implantation experiment (NIMIIX) focusing on deuterium ion implantation.
 Conducts thermal desorption spectroscopy and positron annihilation spectroscopy.
 PhD in nuclear engineering from Purdue University.
 Joined INL in 2012.